youssef-meddeb/base64/README.md

-## base64 - codec library for Base64.
-1. Copy taregt/Base64.class in your localhost
+1. Copy target/Base64.class in your localhost
-2. check is java 8 is installed : java -version
+2. check if java 8 is installed : java -version
-3. execute class : java Base64 -e filePathForFileToBeEncoded EncodedFilePath
-to decode you can use :
-java Base64 -d EncodedFilePath DecodedFilePath
+3. to encode execute  : java Base64 -e filePathForFileToBeEncoded EncodedFilePath to decode you should  use : java Base64 -d EncodedFilePath DecodedFilePath

 if you have an older version of Java, you can recompile Base64.java : javac Base64.java